 Parking Pass Requirements

-In New Hampshire, there are several requirements you must meet in order to be eligible for a handicap parking permit.
+There are several requirements you must meet in order to be eligible for a handicap parking permit in New Hampshire.
 Those requirements include:

 - Having a Class III or Class IV cardiac condition, according to the standards set by the American Heart Association